calc1f4r/Mon-tout/general-findings/Generalchecks.md

 **Impact**: High
 **Likelihood**: Medium
 **Description**: Critical functions controlled by a single address create points of failure and centralization risks.

+**Context**: Centralization risks became widely recognized after the Ronin bridge hack ($625M) where validator private keys were compromised.
+When critical functions like pause, upgrades, or parameter setting are controlled by a single entity, projects face regulatory risks, targeted attacks, and potential for malicious insiders.
+True decentralization requires timelocks, multi-signature schemes, and governance mechanisms to distribute control.

 **Vulnerable Code**:
 ```solidity